 Get Your Papers Ready

 Although paperwork is minimal, there will be some documents to present.
-Firstly, you must have the title for the boat.
+Firstly, you must have the title of the boat.
 Also, keep all the receipts of maintenance and repair for better transparency.

-In most states, improper paperwork can lead to problems for making a deal, so it’s better to keep everything ready beforehand.
+In most states, improper paperwork can lead to problems in making a deal, so it’s better to prepare everything beforehand.

 Prep Your Boat

 A clean and maintained boat will always appeal to a dealer.
 This way, you can also add more value to it.
 You can start with a waxing job to give a shiny look to the boat.
-A smooth and shiny outlook can have a significant impact on your boat’s worth.
+A smooth and shiny outlook can significantly impact your boat’s worth.

 If your boat has accessories, then there is a decision you must make.
-Either you trade the boat with the accessories, or you remove them to install on the new boat.
+Either trade the boat with the accessories or remove them to install on the new boat.
 In my opinion, it’s better to switch with the accessories because it adds to the value.

 Dealers Have Conditions